 - 1. Any item which IS NOT a notebook, display board, or poster displayed in this class is considered a "computer system" exhibit and MUST follow the rules set forth below. - 2.
-The 4-H computer project teaches concepts related to computers, hardware knowledge, software programming and applications, internet safety, the building, maintenance and repair of computers, and future career opportunities.
-Please note that the actual construction of computer hardware (i.e., building a computer, electronic devices with a motherboard-based manipulation) will remain in the Energy Management division. - 3.
-The 4-H members must be currently enrolled in the 4-H STEM-Computers project to exhibit in this division. - 4.
+The actual construction of computer hardware (i.e., building a computer, electronic devices with a motherboard-based manipulation) will remain in the Energy Management division. - 3.
+4-H members must be currently enrolled in the 4-H STEM-Computers project to exhibit in this division. - 4.
 Each exhibitor may enter one exhibit per class.
 Exhibit must have been completed during the current 4-H year. - 5.
 Educational display boards, posters and notebooks should be creative and showcase details about the knowledge learned in the computer project.
 Value is placed on youth who can demonstrate how their skills have increased while completing the project. - Each exhibit will be judged on uniqueness, creativity, neatness, accuracy of material, knowledge gained, and content.
 An exhibit judging score sheet will be available at www.STEM4KS.com - 7.
 Follow copyright laws, as explained in the General Rules as you are preparing your exhibit(s).
-Sources of scientific information must be cited on the front of your exhibit, including all posters and educational display boards.

-- 8. For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits as in some phases of STEM. - 9.
+Sources of scientific information must be cited on the front of your exhibit, including all posters and educational display boards. - 8.
+For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits as in some phases of STEM. - 9.
 Educational posters must be no larger than 20" x 30" poster board. - 10.
 Educational displays are not to exceed a standard commercial 3' x 4' tri-fold display board.
 Commercially available "Science Fair Presentation Boards" are encouraged.
 Exhibitors are encouraged to laminate all posters and diagrams or cover them with clear plastic film.
 Any three dimensional display exhibits may not be thicker than 1" - 11.
 Project notebooks must be organized in a 3-ring binder. - 12.
-Exhibitor's name, county or district, 4-H age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster.

-CLASS 352 Computer Educational Poster

-- CLASS 353 Computer Display Board - CLASS 354 Computer Notebook
+Exhibitor's name, county or district, 4-H age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - CLASS 352 Computer Educational Poster - CLASS 353 Computer Display Board - CLASS 354 Computer Notebook